JEFF0824/Spark-big-data-project/README.md

 ### Step 3 - PLSR
 <a href="https://github.com/JEFF0824/Spark-project/blob/master/PLSR.py" target="_blank">Here</a> is the code!!
-After previous steps, we can concentrate on specific stageS and toolid for doing further analysis; fortunately, we will figure out which WAT affects the yield precisely.
+After previous steps, we can concentrate on specific stages and toolid for doing further analysis; fortunately, we will precisely figure out which SVID steps affect the yield.
 - **Data preprocessing**
   - Data type transform
   - Merge all the dataframe(Stage2_SVIDX_StepX~Stage300_SVIDX_StepX, waferid, yield)